jfmdev/flappy-clone/README.md

-# Obstacle Dodger
+# Flappy Clone

-A simple game about a motorcycle that must dodge obstacles, implemented with Typescript, Phaser and Vite.
+A clone of the classic _Flappy Bird_ game, implemented with TypeScript and Phaser.

+> This project is a fork of the [Don't Touch My Birdie](https://github.com/marksteve/dtmb) project from Mark Steve Samson.

 ## Getting Started